July 10, 2023

 May 20, 2021

-What if The Truck Driver Is Not Responsible?
+What Happens If the Truck Driver Is Not at Fault?

 After you have been in a car accident involving a truck, you probably want to know who is at fault, especially when you are facing high medical bills.
 It is always best to hold someone responsible when they have caused your injuries, but what if the truck driver is not at fault?
 You might be thinking that if you and the truck driver are the only two people there at the time of the accident then it is unlikely someone else is responsible.
 However, there may be a few different possibilities.